 5. What features do I want?

 No matter whether the fan is for your bedroom or your warehouse, you’ll want certain features to best fit your usage.
 One of the more standard options is oscillation: does the fan need to sweep airflow across the room or focus it on a certain spot?
-Some fans even give you the choice of different oscillation patterns or speeds, such as the Soleus FS2-40R-32 16-Inch Pedestal Fan, which oscillates in a figure 8 pattern at three speeds.
+Some fans even give you the choice of different oscillation patterns or speeds.
 Other features to consider include programmable timers, adjustable airflow direction, mobility, user-friendliness of controls, remote control access, low noise output, multiple fan speeds, and power options.

 Different fans can provide very different features, so your best bet is to examine several models and decide which seems most appropriate for you.
-For example, the Sunpentown FSQQ Dual Fan has not one, but two separate fans, both of which are adjustable.
 The Vornado Flippi V Fan can be folded down for a sleek minimalist look when it's turned off.
 The Dri-Eaz Ace TurboDryer can be positioned in seven different ways and stacked for usage and storage.

 To simplify your search, jot down a list of features that you would like to have in a fan and compare the models that come closest to your list.

 Still Have Questions?

 For more information on specific fans, visit our fans and air circulators page and browse our Knowledge Center.
 Not sure what's best for you?
 We can take the guesswork out of decision-making.
 Contact our product experts toll free at 1 (800) 934-9194.
 We want to help you make your indoor environment a healthy one.